 Student pledge: I have read and I understand what RWA defines as cheating.
-I promise that I will follow the principles of academic honesty and that I will no ot cheat.
-Signature Date Parent/Guardian pledge: I have read and I und with my child and I pledge to support RWA in the support RWA i derstand what RWA defines as cheating.
+I promise that I will follow the principles of academic honesty and that I will not cheat.
+Signature Date Parent/Guardian pledge: I have read and I unwith my child and I pledge to support RWA in nderstand what RWA defines as cheating.
 I have discussed these ideas upholding them.
 Signature